jingyi106/Social-Media-Analysis-Text-Analysis/README.md

 iPhone 8 and iPhone X were released Sep 22, 2017

-## Code
-There are 3 .ipynb file:
-Exploratory Data Analysis.ipynb is for EDA

-Sentiment Analysis-Attributes.ipynb is for sentiment analysis and figuring out top positive attributes & top negative attributes

-Sentiment Analysis-time series.ipynb is for time series analysis of both pre-launch time and after-launch time

 ## Contributors
 The team is made up of 5: Jingyi Ran, Shuhan Zhang, Ziyou Li, Xiang Li, Yiyun Hu.
 Thank everyone on the team for their contributions